-Continual non-prescribed grazing of this site will be detrimental, will alter the plant composition and production over time, and will result in the transition to the Altered State.
+Continual non-prescribed grazing of this site will be injurious, will alter the plant composition and production over time, and will result in the transition to the Altered State.
 The transition to other states will depend on the duration of poorly managed grazing as well as other circumstances such as weather conditions and fire frequency.

-If the Altered State is subject to further degradation to the Degraded State or Invaded State.
+The Altered State can degrade further to the Degraded Shortgrass State or the Invaded State.
 Management should focus on grazing management strategies that will prevent further degradation, such as seasonal grazing deferment or winter grazing where feasible.
 Communities within this state are still stable and healthy under proper management.
-Forage quantity and/or quality may be significantly reduced when compared to the Bunchgrass State.
+Forage quantity and/or quality may be substantially decreased from the Reference State.

 Grazing is possible in the Invaded State.
 Invasive species are generally less palatable than native grasses.
 Forage production is typically greatly reduced in this state.
-Due to the aggressive nature of invasive species, sites in the Invaded State face an increased risk of further degradation of the invasive communities.
+Sites infested with invasive species face an increased risk of further degradation due to their aggressive nature.
 Grazing has to be carefully managed to avoid further soil loss and degradation and possible livestock health issues.

 Prescriptive grazing can be used to manage invasive species.
 In some instances, carefully targeted grazing (sometimes in combination with other treatments) can reduce or maintain the species composition of invasive species.
-Grazing is possible in a degraded state, but it is generally not economically or environmentally sustainable.
+In the Degraded Shortgrass State, grazing may be possible but is generally not economically or environmentally sustainable.